 To repair cracks in your foundation, the first step is ensuring that your house leans on soil that doesn’t sink.
-Our specialized helical pier solution eliminates a sinking foundation by anchoring it on solid soil found deep underground.
+Our specialized helical pier solution eliminates a sinking foundation by anchoring it to solid soil found deep underground—providing a reliable and lasting sinking foundation repair.

-Topsoil is less stable than soil that is found deeper underground.
-A solution to that is to strategically attach helical piers to your sinking foundation and anchor them into more stable soil layers to stabilize the foundation.
+Topsoil is less stable than the soil found deeper underground.
+A proven solution is to strategically attach helical piers to your sinking foundation and anchor them into more stable soil layers to stabilize the structure.
+Our trusted helical pier installation method ensures your foundation rests on secure footing.

 • Utility lines are marked in the working area

-• A mini excavator digs beside foundation to expose footer
+• A mini excavator digs beside the foundation to expose the footer

 • Footer is cut and prepared for the helical pier bracket